sak66/GCDCourseProject/README.md

 run_analysis.R:
 ===============

+Some background:

+In the original data set many sensor data variables associated with movement were collected (via smartphone accelerometer and gyroscope) across a range of physical activities carried out by various subjects (trial participants).
+Some data such as mean and standard deviation for each of the sensor measured data was calculated and also associated.

+In this project the calculated (mean and standard deviation) subset of the data was extracted for each activity carried out by a subject.
+The data was then averaged for reach subject and activity.

 This R script functions as follows:

- 1. Merges the training and the test sets to create one data set.
+ 1. Merges the original training and the test sets to create one data set.
  2. Extracts only the measurements on the mean and standard deviation for each measurement.
- 3. Substitutes (Uses) descriptive activity names to name the activities in the data set
+ 3. Substitute the activity codes with descriptive activity names.
- 4. Substitutes (Appropriately labels) the data set with descriptive variable names.
+ 4. Substitute the coded variable names in the data set with descriptive variable names.
- 5. Using the data (as processed above) creates an independent tidy data set with the average of each variable for each activity and each subject.
+ 5. Using the data (as processed above) creates an independent tidy data set with the average of each extracted variable (original mean and std values) for each activity and each subject.
     (Please see CodeBook.md for more information)